afrankenthal/iDMAnalysis/analysis/README.md

 # Analysis

 This is a self-contained macro-based framework similar in spirit to cmsRun.
 One can write a new macro and dynamically load it into the framework at runtime.
-The point of entry is macroRun.cc.
+The point of entry is `macroRun.cc`.
 The MC and data samples to use, and the cuts and histograms to make can all be specified at runtime as well via a collection of json config files (see 'Running' below).

 The framework takes care of loading the samples and parsing them into a clean structure that can be easily used by any macro, to avoid code repetition and promote a uniform syntax across the codebase.

 ## Setting up the environment

 The framework is meant to be run on the LPC, though it probably works on lxplus without major changes.
-It uses RDataFrame which is a recent ROOT feature, so after logging into the LPC, first source the setup.sh script which sets up path locations and an LCG release with a recent version of ROOT (LCG_99):
+It uses RDataFrame which is a recent ROOT feature, so after logging into the LPC, first source the `setup.sh` script which sets up path locations and an LCG release with a recent version of ROOT (LCG_99):

 ```bash
 $ source setup.sh